Function List

 twirl

-is an matrix implementation of quaternion rotation.
+uses a matrix implementation for quaternion rotation.

 beginGroup